Introduction to inverse problems for hyperbolic PDEs: Introduction

 Geometric optics constructions are well-suited for solving inverse problems with time-dependent coefficients.
 In the case of time-independent coefficients, this approach has not reached the same geometric generality as the Boundary Control method.

 The geometric optics based approach goes back to \cite{StefanovZ}.
 It has been generalized for wave equations on real analytic Lorentzian manifolds satisfying a convex foliation condition \cite{SY, Stefanov1}, as well as for certain static and stationary Lorentzian manifolds \cite{FIKO,FIO}.
+We also mention work \cite{SylvesterUhlmann} with the precursor \cite{Calderon}, where complex geometric optics used to solve analogous inverse problems for elliptic partial differential equations.

 At the moment it is not clear which of the two methods works better in the Lorentzian context.
 This context is natural since it respects the idea that coordinates do not exist a priori in nature, and hence should play no role in the mathematical formulation of physical models.